What is Acquisition Finance?

 MBOs need a lot of working capital to allow the company to be successful in the future.
 For an MBO to be sustained, the company will need strong fundamentals.
-This means that the business itself will need to generate adequate profits to sustain itself as it develops and provides adequate return for stakeholders, as well as being able to support ongoing capital expenditures.
+This means that the practice itself will need to generate adequate profits on a day to day basis to sustain itself as it develops and provides adequate return for stakeholders, as well as being able to support ongoing capital expenditures.

 What are the differences between MBO and MBI